Sodbo/shared_heredity/00_core_functions/README.md

 This folder contains core (basic) functions needed to perform analysis using MaSH framework (including validity checks) and some general functions used specifically for real data analysis.

+The function, that implements MaxSH and GIP aproaches, is shared_heredity.R (see bellow).

+The function, that implements SLCT approch, is linear_combination_v3.R (see bellow).

 ## cor_g_a.R
 This function counts genetic correlation of linear combination with a coefficient "a" with trait "i".